30 Essential Search Engine Optimisation (SEO) Terms Every Marketer Should Know

-Alt Text –In best practise this is used to describe the image so that site visitors who are vision impaired are able to have their specialised software describe the site correctly.
+Alt Text –In best practice this is used to describe the image so that site visitors who are visually impaired are able to have their specialised software describe the site correctly.

 Anchor text – The link text that is visible to the user.
 These are often used by search engines to determine the relevancy of the referring site and of the link to the content on the landing page.

 Page Authority –A page’s authority is based on a variety of elements that indicate how genuine the site and page is including inbound and outbound links from other trusted sites.

 Algorithm – Search engines use these programs to determine how to rank pages for any given search.
 These are regularly updated, so it is important to pay attention to any updates released.